Best Cribs 2018 | Best Selling & Top Rated Baby Crib Reviews

 - It does not fit in doorways easily and it is also very heavy.

-Delta children canton 4-in-1 Convertible Crib is a great sturdy crib and it meets all the safety standards set by the CPSC & ASTM.
-This is a crib that comes in only 3 colors, but the fact that it is very stable and
+Delta Children Canton 4-in-1 Convertible Crib is a great sturdy crib that meets all the safety standards set by the CPSC & ASTM.
+This is a crib that comes in only 3 colors, but it is highly stable and comes in a stylish sleigh shape adored by fashion-forward parents.
+It is simply gorgeous to look at and combines an element of style, functionality, and quality that is unmatched.
+Furthermore, you will have a toddler bed, daybed, and full-sized bed in one purchase which saves a lot of money.

 - It offers timeless style from its sleigh style